Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Emergence of Global Symmetries in the Boundary CFT

 While we discussed the case of generalized Narain theories, we can formulate this folding in general.
 Let us consider the ensemble average of an observable $\mathcal{O}(m,x)$ of a theory $\mathcal{T}(m)$ (CFT or otherwise) over a moduli space $m\in \mathcal{M}$ \footnote{Note that the parameters $m, x$ play very different roles.
 On the one hand, $m$ denotes the parameters for the specification of the theory inside the ensemble, and theories with different values of $m$ correspond to different theories.
 On the other hand, the parameters $x$ will denote the parameters (such as coupling constants and mass parameters) of a single theory $\mathcal{T}(m)$ specified by $m$, and hence will not be averaged and will remain after the average.}.
 The ensemble average of $\mathcal{O}(m,x)$ is defined as

 where $[dm]$ is an appropriate measure of the moduli space.

-Let us first assume that (1) there exists a symmetry $G$ which preserves the moduli space $\mathcal{M}$ as well as its measure: $[d(g \cdot m) ] = [dm ]$.
-Let us also assume that (2) $G$ acts covariantly on the observable $\mathcal{O}$ as $\mathcal{O}(g\cdot m, g \cdot x) = \mathcal{O}( m, x)$.
-We call $G$ to be an {\it ensemble symmetry} when the two conditions are satisfied.
-Note that an ensemble symmetry is {\it not} a symmetry of a boundary theory in the standard sense: an element $g\in G$ maps one theory (at $m$ in the moduli space) to another (at $g\cdot m$), and hence it relates two different theories inside the same ensemble.
+If we assume that (1) there exists a symmetry $G$ which preserves the moduli space $\mathcal{M}$ as well as its measure ($[d(g \cdot m) ] = [dm ]$) and that (2) $G$ acts covariantly on the observable $\mathcal{O}$ as $\mathcal{O}(g\cdot m, g \cdot x) = \mathcal{O}( m, x)$, then we call $G$ an {\it ensemble symmetry}.
+Note that an ensemble symmetry is {\it not} a symmetry of a boundary theory in the standard sense: an element $g\in G$ maps one theory (at a point $m$ in the moduli space) to another (at $g\cdot m$), and hence it relates two different theories inside the same ensemble.

 Once we have an ensemble symmetry, one can easily derive